Find out how gardening can benefit your asthma, avoid asthma symptoms and deal with triggers in the garden.

 If mould and fungal spores are your asthma trigger in the garden

-- Talk to your GP or asthma nurse if you notice symptoms when you’re raking leaves, turning compost bins, using mulch products like leaf mould and bark or using bagged compost for planting.
+- Talk to your GP or asthma nurse if you notice symptoms when you’re raking leaves, turning compost bins, or using mulch products like leaf mould and bark or using bagged compost for planting.
 Antihistamines may help.

 - Get rid of any dead, diseased or rotting plants quickly to reduce mould spores.